 Can you learn (and do) SEO yourself?

 Absolutely.
 While there are agencies and specialists who have extensive experience with SEO, it’s still something you can learn yourself.
-Here’s the basics:
+Here are the basics:

 - optimize your title tags and meta descriptions

 - optimize your site loading speed for good user experience

 - write a lot of blog posts around your best keywords and target audiences